 As you know from our other posts, we try to have a plan for everything and Chef Mickey’s is no different.
 Here are a couple of ways we have used it in the past.

 Arrive and Leave days.
 We have eaten here the first day we arrive for dinner.
-This is especially great when you have little ones that only equate Mickey Mouse with Disney world.
+This is especially great when you have little ones that only equate Mickey Mouse with Disney World.
 You have been traveling all day, you check into your hotel and you walk into the Contemporary to Chef Mickey’s…it will light up your little one from day one!
+If you are arriving later in the day and do not have a park pass for your arrival day this is a super fun way to jump immediately into the Disney fun.

 3. Eat Breakfast and Lunch